-Congratulations to our 2021 M. Estellie Smith Memorial Fund award co-recipients!
+Congratulations to our 2022 M. Estellie Smith Memorial Fund award recipient!

 View past winners here

 Curious about M. Estellie Smith’s scholarship?
 Click here for a list of some of her publications.

 The M. Estellie Smith Memorial Fund honors Dr. Smith’s vibrant personality and her dedication to scholarship, mentorship, and the application of social science knowledge to real world issues.
 During her long career as an anthropologist, Estellie followed her intellectual curiosity through diverse subjects including Pueblo Indians, European societies, societal evolution, maritime anthropology, linguistics, and Portuguese communities.
 A past president of SEA, Estellie is fondly remembered for her generous attention to students, to whom she provided critical and helpful advice.

 To celebrate Estellie’s spirit of mentorship and concern for pressing world issues, the M. Estellie Smith Memorial Fund provides graduate student awardees small grants specifically to supplement dissertation fieldwork expenses (typically, $2000) and subsequent travel money to present their findings at the Society for Economic Anthropology annual conference (typically, $500).